 The company's first measurement-while-drilling (MWD) job was completed in 1980 in the Gulf of Mexico, combining elements of wireline logging with real-time data transmission.
 The early 1980s was also the period when nuclear magnetic resonance (NMR) logging—under development since the 1960s—finally became practical, enabling more comprehensive understanding of reservoirs.
 The Crystal graphical log interpretation workstation, which ultimately became the basis for the GeoFrame reservoir characterization software, was also developed at this time.
 The first logging-while-drilling (LWD) tool was introduced in 1989, measuring formation properties before exposure to drilling fluids took its toll.

 The company's commitment to developing a global research network led to the opening of its Cambridge Research Center in England in 1982, focusing on drilling technology, fluids, seismic techniques, production logging, and rock mechanics.
 An engineering center in Fuchinobe, Japan, was opened in 1985.

 This global research drive was complemented by pioneering use of computer connectivity to bring Schlumberger's widely spread operations together.
 In 1980, the company implemented its first international data links with e-mail.
-Two years later as one of the first commercial users of ARPANet, the precursor to the Internet, the company's Palo Alto lab was implemented for multiple international links, and the first internal secure gateway between divisions was established.
+Three years later as one of the first commercial users of ARPANet, the precursor to the Internet, the company's Palo Alto lab was implemented for multiple international links, and the first internal secure gateway between divisions was established.